electron/electron/docs/tutorial/web-embeds.md

 ### WebContentsView

-[`WebContentsView`](../api/web-contents-view.md)s are not a part of the DOM—instead, they are created in and controlled by your Main process.
+[`WebContentsView`](../api/web-contents-view.md)s are not a part of the DOM—instead, they are created, controlled, positioned, and sized by your Main process.
 Using `WebContentsView`, you can combine and layer many pages together in the same [`BaseWindow`](../api/base-window.md).
-The position and size of `WebContentsView`s is not controlled by the DOM or CSS.
-Instead, it is controlled by the Main process.

 `WebContentsView`s offer the greatest control over their contents, since they implement the `webContents` similarly to how `BrowserWindow` does it.
 However,